The 11 Best Korean Cleansing Oils That Remove SPF and Waterproof Makeup, Tested by Editors

 In Korea, Dr. Lamm explains, "People spend the majority of their time of their skincare routine in the cleansing stage, and I feel like that's very different from the Western world, where it's more about the actives you're putting on your face.
 Koreans are known for their double cleansing method—sometimes even triple cleansing method, if you include cleansing toners and things like that."

-She adds that Korean cleansing oil formulas are especially popular because the double cleansing routine has been around in the country for so long.
+She adds that Korean cleansing oil formulas are especially popular because the aforementioned double-cleansing routine has been around in the country for so long.
 As a result, she says, "there are a lot more advancements and innovations" in Korean formulations than there are in Western ones.
 In particular, she cites the inclusion of ingredients like ginseng oil and ginseng seed oil, which are more common in Korean products.

 "That squeaky clean feeling is actually a warning sign that your skin barrier could be compromised," she tells Marie Claire.
 "Any time you use a cleanser, you never want that feeling of tightness.
 You want to be left with your natural oils and you want to be able to move your face without it feeling so tight."
-Hence why oil- and water-based cleansers are so integral to the Korean double cleansing routine.

 Finding the Right Korean Cleansing Oil